openfaas/openfaas.github.io/_posts/2026-03-13-painless-support-with-diag.md

 ---
 title: "Introducing: Painless support and hands-off architecture reviews"
-description: "Learn how faas-cli diag collects diagnostic data from your OpenFaaS cluster — making support requests faster and architecture reviews hands-off."
+description: "Run one command to collect an OpenFaaS cluster report: logs, resources, events, and metrics that you can share for quick help"
-date: 2026-03-10
+date: 2026-03-13
 categories:
 - kubernetes
 - troubleshooting
 - openfaas-pro
 author_staff_member: han
+author_staff_member_editor: alex
 dark_background: true
-# image: "/images/2026-03-diag/background.png"
 hide_header_image: true
 ---

-Learn how faas-cli diag collects diagnostic data from your OpenFaaS cluster — making support requests faster and architecture reviews hands-off.

-`faas-cli diag` is a plugin for the faas-cli that collects diagnostic data from your OpenFaaS cluster.
-We built it to take the friction out of two things: getting help when something's broken, and making sure you're getting the most out of OpenFaaS.

-It generates an HTML report you can open in your browser to explore graphs and visualisations, and packages everything into an archive you can quickly share to get support.
+Learn how the new `diag` plugin for faas-cli can be used to diagnose issues and make architecture reivews a hands-off exercise.

+It helps you (or us together) to answer two questions: What's breaking?
+Are we using OpenFaaS to its full potential?

+![End-to-end flow for faas-cli diag](/images/2026-03-diag/e2e_flow.png)

+> Diag builds a HTML report, an instructions file for AI agents, graphs, and visualisations so you can explore the data and share if necessary, to get help.
 One command, no manual steps, nothing to forget.

-![End-to-end flow for faas-cli diag](/images/2026-03-diag/e2e_flow.png)
+## Two case-studies

+**Misconfiguration leads to an outage in production**

+An enterprise customer using OpenFaaS for 3 years accidentially changed their gateway's timeout to 0.5s from 2 hours.

+> An inadvertent change to values.yaml on the customer's end enforced a half second timeout, causing functions to time-out unexpectedly.
+We requested a "diag" run, and within a 30 minutes had found the issue, advised the team, and got them up and running again.

+**It's always DNS.
+Actually it was a bad node in EKS.**

+A defense contractor in the US that uses OpenFaaS for building AI analytics software started to complain of timeouts and reliability issues in production.

+> We sent them the troubleshooting guide, and said "Can you try these?"
+After a couple of weeks, they'd not run any of the commands, so we went them specific commands - they ran these and shared the output.
+It was helpful, but we neeed more.
+>
+> We then went down the route of trying to reproduce the issue locally, and couldn't.
+We told the team to try HTTP readiness probes, which sometimes cure this kind of issue.
+>
+> Eventually, after sending commands back and forth over the course of a few days, they sent over a "diag" run.
+>
+> We saw network timeouts between core Pods like NATS, the Gateway and Prometheus.
+Even between containers in the same Pod.
+The insights helped them track it down to an EKS node that had "gone bad" and needed replacement.

+## Two main uses-cases

-**Hands-off support**
+**Self-service, and pain-free support**

 When something goes wrong in production, the last thing you want is to be sent to a troubleshooting guide and told to run half a dozen commands.
 Your product is on fire.
 People are starting to point the finger of blame.
 You just want it fixed.

-That's why we built `faas-cli diag`, a single command that collects everything we need to help: deployments, function definitions, logs, events, pod status, and Prometheus metrics.
+Everything that could be relevant is collected: deployments, function definitions, logs, events, pod status, and Prometheus metrics.
 Run it, send us the archive, and we can start working on your issue immediately, without a back-and-forth asking you to gather more data.

-**Review your architecture**
+**Architecture review and Value extraction**

-Beyond troubleshooting, the data and graphs collected by `faas-cli diag` can help you answer broader questions about your setup: are you getting the most value possible from the product?
-Is there an OpenFaaS features that could help with your type of workload?
+Beyond troubleshooting, the data and graphs collected by `faas-cli diag` can help you answer broader questions about your setup: are you getting the *most value possible* from the product?
+Is there an OpenFaaS feature that could help with your type of workload?
 Is there a production incident waiting to happen because something's been mixed up in the `values.yaml`?

 The report generated by diag gives you a starting point.
 You can inspect invocation rates, error rates, replica counts, and resource usage without needing to set up dashboards or port-forward to Prometheus.

-You can also send us the archive if you'd like help with an architecture review, and we'll come back with recommendations tailored to your setup.
+Reviews no longer have to be annual ceremonies.

 ## What does it collect?